Ystrad: Pre-industrial period

 The early history of Ystrad is closely linked to the broader story of the Ystradyfodwg parish, of which it formed part.
 The area was mentioned as early as 1538 by the traveller John Leland, who described "Glin Rodenay" (the Rhondda) as having but one parish, "Ystrate".
+Ystrad's early importance came from its position at the meeting point of ancient paths and tracks through the Rhondda, including the main cart track over Penrhys to the Rhondda Fach valley.

 Prior to the industrial transformation of the 19th century, the area was characterised by scattered farming settlements and heavily wooded valleys.
 Through the post-medieval period, the Rhondda was described as being "heavily wooded" with the main economic activity being "the rearing of sheep, horses and cattle".
 The historian Rice Merrick noted there "was always great breeding of cattle, horses and sheep; but in elder time therein grew but small store of corn, for in most places there the ground was not thereunto apt".

 Before urban development, the Ystrad area was held by five different estates with no single dominant interest, and settlement eventually expanded to take in the low-lying pasture of farms including Ty-isaf, Tyr Melin-yr-Om, Ty'n-tyle, Gelli Dawel and Bodringyll.
 An early description of pre-industrial Ystrad was provided by C.F.
-Cliffe, who stayed at a "primitive hostelrie" called the "Gellidawel" (quiet grove), which served as an important meeting place for local farmers to conduct business.
+Cliffe, who stayed at a "primitive hostelrie" called the "Gellidawel" (quiet grove), which served as a meeting place for local farmers to conduct business.

-Of particular significance to the pre-industrial heritage was the old mill of Melin-yr-Om, associated with the Cistercian grange of Llantarnam at Mynachdy Penrhys, indicating the area's early monastic connections.
+The old mill of Melin-yr-Om was associated with the Cistercian grange of Llantarnam at Mynachdy Penrhys, indicating the area's early monastic connections.

+Local legends surround Bodringallt House, the former manor house of the area, with some claiming it was the abode of "Cadwgan of the Battle Axe" and that it was connected to the monastery at Penrhys via an underground tunnel.

+The first Baptist chapel in the Rhondda, Nebo (originally Ynysfach Chapel), was built in 1786 at a cost of £60, according to local records.

 Industrial development

-The transformation of Ystrad from a rural farming community began in the mid-19th century with the exploitation of the area's rich coal reserves.
+The transformation of Ystrad from a rural farming community began in the mid-19th century with the exploitation of the area's coal reserves.
 The historic landscape area of Ystrad and Pentre originated as a linear ribbon settlement along the main road through the Rhondda Fawr during the 1860s.

-The most significant industrial development was Bodringallt Colliery, which was sunk in 1864 by Warner Simpson and Company, producing over 34,000 tons of coal within its first year.
+Bodringallt Colliery was sunk in 1864 by Warner Simpson and Company, producing over 34,000 tons of coal within its first year.
 The colliery passed through several ownerships, being purchased in 1890 by David Davies and Sons, Ferndale, who renamed it Ferndale No. 3 Colliery.
 Eventually, it came under the ownership of the Cory Brothers & Co.
 Ltd, who operated it until nationalisation in 1947, after which it was run by the National Coal Board until its closure in 1959.